 You’re in the driving seat

 The times when employers called the shots and had all the decision-making power when choosing an employee are long gone.
 Today's professionals are skilled in presenting themselves and creative in using technology to draw the attention of the employers they are interested in.
-Assertive self-promotion is a natural instinct for millennials and Generation Z, who grew up with tools like Instagram and Facebook Live, and this trend is spreading throughout more senior talent too.
+Assertive self-promotion is a natural instinct for millennials and Generation Z, who grew up with tools like Instagram and Facebook Live, and this trend is spreading throughout more senior talent too - a young Belgian professional Julie Foubert is one example of how to do it successfully.

 So, what should you look for when choosing your next employer?
 Here are some principles which any good company will follow to create an optimal employee experience: